grappafinance/core-cash/README.md

 We also planned to build an exchange layer between the same kind of option token created by different margin engine.
 For example: AMM to exchange between fully collateralized and partially collateralized options.

-There's no development on the exchange layer yet since we're still finalizing the design of the base layer.
+There's no development on the exchange layer at the moment since we're still finalizing the design of the base layer.

 ## Documentation

 For detailed documentation about how the system architecture is designed, please visit [docs](./docs/)

 ## Get Started